 7. Use Your Available Resources

 If you are in college, you can easily access the career counselor in your school who can help you understand the various career paths that are available for you.
-Career counselors can help you choose the right jobs for you, give you tips in choosing your career, and connect you with companies for job shadowing and internships.
+Career counselors can help you with your job search, give you tips in choosing your career, and connect you with companies for job shadowing and internships.

 8. Consider an Internship